 OUR OTHER RECENT WORK IN THIS SPACE HAS INCLUDED:

 - Informing the scope, structure and development of the UK’s National Cyber Security Centre, launched in October 2016, ensuring maximum cooperation and additional support for the industry

 - Working with Members to develop practical, step-by-step guidance on how to prevent, prepare for, and respond to all forms of cyber-crime, including the most serious attacks such as data breaches

-- Providing members with the opportunity to provide feedback to the City of London Police on the effectiveness of the UK’s ‘Action Fraud’ national fraud reporting system
+- Providing members with the opportunity to provide feedback to the Police on the effectiveness of the UK’s ‘Action Fraud’ national fraud reporting system